Yash-2808/Code-Reviwer-AI/README.md

 # Code Reviewer - AI-Powered Code Analysis Tool

-An intelligent code analysis platform powered by **Google Gemini 3.5 Flash AI**.
+An intelligent code analysis platform.
 This tool provides real-time code conversion, debugging, and quality analysis with a modern React frontend and Express backend.

 ## Features